 Common questions that could come up during the hiring process include the minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in the United Arab Emirates.

-Our benefits packages in United Arab Emirates are tailored to fulfill the local needs of your employees.
+We are still busy building our own entity in United Arab Emirates, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

 Learn how employment taxes affect your payroll and your employees’ paychecks in the United Arab Emirates.